MoeinT/AZ-104/README.md

 We can configure a free, shared, basic, standard, premium, and isolated plan each suitable for a different kind of use case; read [this](https://learn.microsoft.com/en-us/training/modules/configure-app-service-plans/3-determine-plan-pricing) page for more details.

 ## Configure Azure App Service
-### Web App Loggin
+### Web App Logging
 There are different logging capabilities in Azure Web App:
 - **Application loggings:** This captures log messages that are generated by the application code.
-This can be at the filesystem level or blob storage level.
+This can be at the filesystem level or blob storage level. filesystem level are for temporary purposes and are automatically turned off after 12 hours, but blob is the more permanent solution written into storage account.
+We can also enable Azure Monitor to stream these logs into Azure Event Hub, Azure Storage or Log Analytics.
-- **Server logging:** This records raw HTTP mrssages
-- **Detailed error messages:** Copies the .html error pages that would've been sent to the client browser.
+- **Web Server logging:** This records information about incomming HTTP requests, and outgoing responses.
+This includes data like requested URL, response status, client IP address and response size.
+- **Detailed error messages:** This logging option allows you to capture detailed error messages generated by the web server.
+It includes stack traces and other diagnostic information that can help troubleshoot issues with your web app.
+Detailed error messages are particularly useful during development and testing phases to quickly identify and fix bugs.
 - **Deployment logging:** Information recorded when changes are published to the web application.
+- **Failed request loggin:** Help log information about failed HTTP requests helping to diagnose performance issues in your application.
 - **NOTE -** It is possible to tacking http request to the web app through a live stream logging capability of Azure Web App.

 ###  Deployment slots: